top of page

 Based on my understanding, there is no penalty for HDB shop tenants who prematurely terminate the tenancy before the end of the 6-year lease.
 In this case, some tenants could still bid aggressively high rentals during the HDB tender for the shop.
 Subsequently, when they feel the bite of the high rental costs, they could back out and return the shop to HDB before the end of the 6-year tenancy without penalty.

-Another factor that some retail shop tenants may consider when placing high bids is to get the first-mover advantage for shops in popular locations, such as those with Prime and Plus flats.
+Another factor that some retail shop tenants may consider when placing high rental bids is to get the “first-mover advantage” for shops in popular locations, such as those with Prime and Plus flats.

 Some retail shop tenants may think that since the buyers can afford Plus and Prime flats, which are more expensive than the HDB Standard flats, they would also have bigger shopping budgets.
-Furthermore, these HDB owners must live in the Prime and Plus flats for at least 10 years to fulfil the Minimum Occupation Period, making the flat owners a captive pool of consumers with thicker wallets.
+Furthermore, these HDB owners must live in their Prime and Plus flats for a longer Minimum Occupation Period (MOP) of 10 years, compared to the usual 5 years.
+Hence, the retailer may believe that these Prime and Plus flat owners would become a captive pool of consumers with thicker wallets.

 bottom of page